Skip to main content

 Computer Science

-Typical offer: A*A*A in A Levels (or equivalent).
-We may specify that an A* needs to be achieved in Mathematics and/or Further Mathematics.
+Minimum offer: A*A*A in A Levels (or equivalent) with A* in Mathematics and/or Further Mathematics.

 Required subjects: Mathematics A Level (or equivalent).
 Further Mathematics is also required if offered by your school.